Finnish startup scene: The early days

 Prior to 1995, one of the key influences was the Finnish demo scene which gathered together people interested in burgeoning technology.
 Many companies such as Hybrid Graphics and Riot-E as well as others have their roots in the demo scene.

 The dot-com bubble

-The dot-com bubble in the USA lasted between 1995-2000.
+The dot-com bubble in the USA lasted between 1995 and 2000.
 The bubble has had a major impact on the Finnish start-up ecosystem.
 One of the most well-known dot-com companies, together with Riot-E, was Iobox.
 IObox Oy was a Finnish mobile and web portal operator.
 Formed in 1999, the dot-com company became part of Telefónica Mobile.
 At a sale price of $250m (€230m) in 2000, IObox was the largest venture capital exit in Finland.
 It was not surpassed until the sale of MySQL AB in 2008 for $1bn (€670m).

 MySQL was another start-up that was built in the middle of the dot-com bubble.
 The company was founded in 1995 and the first version of MySQL was released in 1996.